Reviews You Can Rely On

 Scheduled Brewing Yes

 Traditional drip coffee makers are popular for a reason.
-They're easy to use, and many can be programmed to have a hot pot of coffee ready the moment you need it.
-While a simple interface may be desirable for ease of use in the morning, some also prefer a machine with a programmable feature and a higher-end flavor.
-The Ninja 12-Cup Programmable gives you the best of both worlds.
-Members of our taste test panel loved the coffee for its “balanced” flavor profile that tasted “delightful, with smooth but bold flavors perfectly blended together,” said one of our taste testers.
-We also feel that the Ninja's simple interface and even extraction make for a pleasant experience and a tasty cup of coffee for a reasonable price.
-It brews at optimal temperatures of up to 202.5 degrees Fahrenheit in our testing for the ideal flavor extraction and is one of the easiest brewers to use.
+They're easy to use, and many can be programmed to have a hot pot of soul-soothing coffee ready the moment you need it.
+While a simple interface may be desirable for ease of use in the morning, some also prefer a machine with programmable features and superb flavor.
+The Ninja 12-Cup Programmable gives you the best of both worlds at a budget-friendly price.
+Members of our taste test panel loved the coffee brewed through the Ninja for its “balanced” flavor profile that tasted “delightful, with smooth but bold flavors perfectly blended together.”
+The coffee wasn't knock-your-socks-off levels of wow, but it was quite enjoyable to drink and could easily be your go-to morning brew.
+It brews at optimal max temperatures of up to 202.5°F in our testing and has an average brew temperature of 191°F; the range in between these temperatures is on the money for ideal flavor extraction.

-For those 5 am wake-up calls, this is especially important.
-When you still aren't awake enough to go through a meticulous 12-step brewing process to get your perfect morning cup, the Ninja 12-Cup has you covered with its user-friendly interface.
+It's also among the easiest brewers to use — the intuitive interface makes for a pleasant user experience.
+This is especially important for those 5 am wake-up calls when you still aren't awake enough to go through a meticulous 12-step brewing process to get your perfect morning cup.
+The Ninja 12-Cup has you covered with its user-friendly design.
 What you see is what you get, and there is no guesswork involved.
-Starting a brew process is as simple as adding filter, grounds, and water, choosing your brew type, and pressing brew.
-If navigating buttons first thing in the morning is still too much, you can prep your basket and grounds the night before and schedule brewing to start before you even wake up.
+Starting a brew process is as simple as adding the filter, grounds, and water, choosing your brew type, and pressing brew.
+If navigating buttons first thing in the morning is still too much, you can prep your basket and grounds the night before and schedule brewing to start before you wake up.
 It even has an audible beep to let you know when the coffee is ready.

 coffee maker - if you can remember to prep your grounds the night before, the ninja...